MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 <h3> Install one or more Python versions. </h3>

-When creating virtual environments, you might have the need to be able to develop, run and test code against multiple Python versions.
-Maybe you need or want to explicitly support multiple Python versions.
+You might have a need to develop, run and test your project code against multiple Python versions.
+Maybe you need to support multiple Python versions.
 Maybe your project directly or indirectly depends on a specific, older Python version, while others do not.
+Or some of your projects depend on external libraries that need some specific (for instance older) Python version.

-When such a requirement is aplicable, install the needed Python versions.
+When such a situation is aplicable, install the required Python versions.
 For the sake of this post, I have installed:

 <a href="/assets/images/python_versions.JPG"><img class="postimage" src="/assets/images/python_versions.JPG" alt="Contents of Scripts folder." style="border:2px solid black"></a><br>